mountetna/monoetna/metis/README.md

 This will allow you to vacuum across projects, if a datablock is present in a project you haven't specificed, it will not be vacuumed.

 You can check what projects a datablock belongs to by hitting the `/stats` endpoint.

+In order to actually vacuum, you must also pass `commit: True` to the API.
+Default is false.

 ## Documentation